You’ve heard the rumors… we are facing an epidemic of antibiotic resistance.

 - Their microbiome is out of balance – possibly due to medications either from mom or baby

-- Child or Mom has an inflammatory diet or a food allergy
+- The child or Mom has an inflammatory diet or a food allergy

 - Environmental toxins